 Stack Gas Control

 Stack gas controls are extremely important to measure the amount a plant exhausts to the atmosphere.
-Since the SmartMeasurement™ ATMF air mass flow meters are direct mass flow instrument, pollution control officials will be able to determine the mass flow of the exhaust, instead of inferring mass flow by using other techniques.
+Since the SmartMeasurement™ ATMF air mass flow meters are direct mass flow instruments, pollution control officials will be able to determine the mass flow of the exhaust, instead of inferring mass flow by using other techniques.

 Advantages: